pranigopu/artificialIntelligence-in-games/lab2/README.md

 #### "output" field
 This specifies the particular file within the destination directory wherein we want to store our outputs.
 We can use any type of plaintext file (ex. ".txt"), but if we use the extension ".log", we will get our logs (i.e. output data) stored in a better format (i.e. the IDE will be able to recognize the file type and format the text accordingly).

+#### "playerDirectory" field + creating players to test
+This field specifies the directory within which we can find the configuration files for the players of the game/tournament we want to run.
+We shall discuss these player configuration files later.

+### Player configuration files
+A "player" here is what we call an "agent".
+Here, we are specifically dealing with AI agents.
+These are JSON files that have specify:

+- The player class to implement<br>(_player class source files found in "src/main/java/players"_)
+- The heuristic (for the player) to use

+The details about creating these files is given in the PDF document associated to this pab session.
+However, there is one point from this document I want to address.
+When creating the the one-step-look-ahead (OSLA) player, the "heuristics" field included all sorts of sub-fields (apart from the "class" field that refers to the class that implements the heuristic).
+However, these sub-fields were misplaced here; these do not apply to the "ScoreHeuristic" we are using.
+Rather, these apply to the "ColdExpressHeuristic" mentioned elsewhere.
+So, we can omit these sub-fields when using the "ScoreHeuristic".